Plastics Collection - Processes

 Lamination

-The process of preparing a product made by bonding together two or more layers of materials or materials.
+The process of preparing a product made by bonding together two or more layers of materials.

 Lay-Up Molding